Grace periods

 But what if your source of truth is down?
 Wouldn't it be nice to be able to serve stale data for a little while, until your source of truth is back up?

 This is what grace periods are for.
-Basically, you can specify a grace period when you set a cache entry.
-This grace period will be the duration during which an entry will still be considered as servable, even if it is stale, if anything goes wrong.
+This grace period will be the duration during which an entry will still be available, even if it is stale.

 How to use grace periods